 25-Year Campus Master Plan

-UMass Boston’s 25-year Master Plan (scroll down to download) is the physical realization of the university’s strategic vision: becoming a model student-centered, urban public research university of the 21st century.
-The recommendations of this bold and innovative master plan serve as a flexible blueprint and framework for a campus infrastructure and landscape that reflects UMass Boston’s highest academic ambitions, its urban mission, and its commitment to enhancing the student experience and improving connections with its neighbors.
+In 2009, the University of Massachusetts Boston unveiled the bold and innovative 25-year Master Plan, which outlined the development that will transform the campus into a cutting edge, sustainable, and attractive environment.
+The master plan is the physical realization of the university’s strategic vision: becoming a model student-centered, urban public research university of the 21st century.
+Reinventing the 1970s campus, the plan calls for new buildings, landscapes, circulation corridors, and utilities.
+The recommendations in the plan serve as a flexible blueprint and framework for a campus infrastructure and landscape that reflects UMass Boston’s highest academic ambitions, its urban mission, and its commitment to enhancing the student experience and improving connections with its neighbors.

 - Integrated Sciences Complex